 Elements with comments

-If you search for Elements with comments, all elements will be listed that have been assigned comments, as long as you enter no text to the search field.
+Lists all elements that are commented if you do not enter text in the search field.
 If text has been entered to the search field, the search engine will look for elements that contain this text in their comments.

 Elements using style class